akvo/akvo-flow-docs/docs/dashboard/3-devices.rst

 * The Devices List displays a list of all the devices connected to your dashboard.
 * The Assignments List displays all the survey assignments that have been created on your dashboard, and allows you to create new ones.
-* Manual Survey Transfer allows you to create a file of a FLOW survey you've already published that you can email to yourself or your colleagues to install on devices manually, in situations with low or no connectvity to a wireless or mobile network.
+* Manual Survey Transfer allows you to create a file of a FLOW survey you've already published that you can email to yourself or your colleagues to install on devices manually, in situations with low or no connectivity to a wireless or mobile network.

 Connecting and viewing a device on the dashboard
 ------------------------------------------------